Rebuilding Hope – How Bluefrog Design’s model maker is making a difference in Nepal.

-At Bluefrog Design, we’re used to working with extraordinary ideas on a regular basis.
+At our product design company, we’re used to working with extraordinary ideas on a regular basis.
 But ideas must be put to the test, that’s why we make prototypes and models; otherwise they will never be more than ideas.
 Model making and prototyping gives us the ability to test and examine ideas and developments throughout a project.
 This is the best way to guard against unnecessary risks and expensive mistakes.
 So we see model making and prototyping as absolutely key to the success of a product design – giving you the opportunity to see a product come to life in physical form in the most cost effective manner.
 Our colleague, James Samwell, is usually to be found at the heart of this prototyping process; however, right now, he’s undertaking a task which is even more remarkable.

 On 1st June 2017, he flew out to Nepal to spend two months working on the rebuilding of a school damaged by the devastating earthquakes in 2015.